Cleveland-Cliffs CEO's Earnings Call Outburst: 'We Are Going To Screw This Guy So Badly' (NYSE:CLF)

 What Happened

-Earnings of 64 cents missed estimates by 3 cents, while sales of $741.8 million came in about $20 million ahead of estimates.
+Earnings of 64 cents missed estimates by 3 cents, while sales of $741.8 came in about $20 million ahead of estimates.
 The company initiated a 20-cent per share quarterly dividend.

 During Friday’s conference call, Goncalves exclaimed that analysts and investors “can’t read numbers,” in light of the recent trend of betting against the company, according to a transcript from CNBC.